 3. Insulate your hot water heater.
 To see if you need to insulate, touch your heater.
 If it is warm to the touch, it needs additional insulation.
 You will lower your water heating costs with this single step.

 4. Cut down on car trips and run your errands on your bike or on foot.
 Rusty on two wheels?
-The fine folks down at Arrow Bicycle can help.
+Try hopping on a stationary bike at the Akron Area YMCA or Natatorium before you hit the open road.

 6. If your zoning permits, get some chickens and have fresh, free eggs every day.
-Get support and ideas at urbanchickens.net and the Prince George's County 4-H Youth Development Program.
+Get support and ideas at urbanchickens.net.

 7. Expand your hand-me-down circle.
 Organize a clothing swap for your co-op, preschool or a group of friends.
 Have everyone bring gently used and clean kids’ clothes to your garage; parents can take as many items as they donate.
 The rest goes to charity.

 9. Organize a Halloween costume swap in September.
 This can be a great service project for a Girl Scout troop.
-Reserve a room at the Hyattsville Library and publicize to your parenting listserv.
+Reserve the conference room at the Cuyahoga Falls Library and publicize to your local parenting groups and preschools.
 Green Halloween is a great resource for ideas on how to get started.

 10. Check out Swap.com, a “valet service” that collects your unwanted clothes, gear, media, toys and décor and sells them on its site.
 You set the prices and you can take your windfall in cash or stuff.